 Hot and dry

 Don’t let the heat fool you: Just because it’s scorching hot doesn’t mean you should skimp on moisturizer.
 The heat can actually dry out your skin, so adding a light moisturizer is necessary.
 “Avoid oils and oil-containing moisturizing products as they may weigh down the skin,” warns Dr. Zeichner.
 “Instead stick with a light gel moisturizer or hyaluronic acid serum.”
 And again, a good cleanser is key.
 Moisturizing is essential, but it’s also easy to screw up, leaving skin greasy, pimply, or even drier.
-Follow these skin care commandments to get healthy and glowy in the best kind of way.

 Dry and cold

 “Low temperatures stress the skin and may interfere with its ability to retain hydration properly,” says Dr. Zeichner.
 Thus, you’ll want to stay away from any exfoliating scrubs (both physical and chemical) that may cause flaky skin and even burns.
 “Instead, listen to what the skin needs, which is hydration,” he advises.
 “Choose a petrolatum-based product that forms a protective seal on the skin to help repair the barrier.”
 It’s not easy to have good skin, and thanks to the abundance of skin-care advice, it’s hard to know fact from fiction.
 Follow these hydrating tips for dry skin.